cg-tuwien/Auto-Vk-Toolkit/README.md

 # Installation

 ## Visual Studio 2019
-The project setup is provided for Visual Studio 2019.
+A preconfigured project setup is provided for Visual Studio 2019 on Windows.

 Requirements:
 * Windows 10